The Core Curriculum

 • Publication of our construction-specific online writing style guide Writing for Construction Managers: A Guide to Content and Style soft-launched in January 2015 and is now linked to every CMGT course website and, where applicable, to specific assignment guidelines.
 This website is reviewed annually for updates and shared with faculty from around the country as a reference.

 • The third edition of the Writing Plan was approved by the Campus Writing Board and the Provost in July 2015.
-This phase will develop very targeted learning modules around a “Teaching with Writing” theme targeted to new faculty and existing faculty as a training tool.
+This phase developed targeted approaches around a “Teaching with Writing” theme targeted to new faculty and existing faculty as a training tool and the integration of writing rubrics into targeted assignments.
 While we continue to focus our efforts on writing across our curriculum, we have not undertaken any grants available.
 The work is ongoing to best integrate writing rubrics into all of our courses.

-• As a direct result of the WEC initiative in our program, former grad student Ms. Heidi Wagner and Peter Hilger have completed a substantial draft of their textbook on writing within the industry, and are currently working with publishing options.
+• As a direct result of the WEC initiative in our program, former grad student Ms. Heidi Wagner and Peter Hilger have completed a substantial draft of their textbook on writing within the industry, and are currently working with publishing options and a hoped for publication in 2025.

 Student Rating of Teaching Summary